Our President’s Message, Christmas of 2025

 As always there’s lots to do.

-- As soon as the ice goes out, stocking will begin for all public lakes.
+• As soon as the ice goes out, stocking will begin for all public lakes as directed by the MNR.

-- Following that commercial trout will be sold for pond stocking.
+• Following that, commercial trout will be sold for private lake and pond stocking.

 VOLUNTEERS NEEDED

-Volunteers play a vital role in the delivery of our programs and our continuing success.
-We urgently need help with social media, marketing, fundraising, and hatchery duties.
+Volunteers play a vital role in the execution of our Fish Hatchery programs, and our continuing success.
+We urgently need help with marketing, fundraising, and general hatchery duties.

-If you love the outdoors and want to join a community of like-minded people, consider becoming a volunteer for the Haliburton Highlands Outdoors Association, Fish Hatchery.
+If you love the outdoors and want to join a community of like-minded people, consider becoming a volunteer for the Haliburton Highlands Outdoors Association Fish Hatchery.
+We would like to hear from you.
 There are many ways to get involved.
 See our Support Us page for details.

 PLANNED GIVING